kumar303/jstestnet/README.rst

     values
     ('Foo Test Suite','foo','http://my-dev-server/qunit/all.html');

 You will have to make one modification to your test suite.
-It must include the jstestnet.js script, found in the adapter folder.
+It must include the jstestnet.js script (found in the adapter folder) to communicate with the worker.
 Be sure it loads after Qunit or whatever supported test runner you are using.

 ::